saltyorg/docs/docs/reference/accounts.md

     This parameter is **required**.
     If you don't have one, see [here](domain.md).
     This should be the domain "below" the saltbox subdomains.
-For example, if you want to access Sonarr at "sonarr.domain.tld", enter "domain.tld".
-If you want "sonarr.foo.domain.tld", enter "foo.domain.tld".
+For example, if you want to access Sonarr at "sonarr.xYOUR_DOMAIN_NAMEx", enter "xYOUR_DOMAIN_NAMEx".
+If you want "sonarr.foo.xYOUR_DOMAIN_NAMEx", enter "foo.xYOUR_DOMAIN_NAMEx".

     `email`: E-mail address.